Sitecore-Hackathon/2019-SDN/documentation/README.md

 Provide detailed instructions on how to install the module, and include screenshots where necessary.

-1. Use the Sitecore Installation wizard to install the [package](#link-to-package)
+1. Use the Sitecore Installation wizard to install the [package](../sc.package/ContentTranslator.zip?raw=true)
+2. Optional: Add your own deepl API key (see [Configuration](#configuration) section)
-2. ???
+3. ???
-3. Profit
+4. Profit

 ## Usage